 We thought about why my son had slept so well.
 Realizing he had been taking melatonin prescribed by his pediatrician for headaches, we knew that was the reason. .
-The next night Olivia and I both took melatonin and we all slept well.
+The next night our daughter and I both took melatonin and we all slept well.
 This realization has helped us on every trip to Europe we have taken.
 We give the kids melatonin on the overnight flight and then 2 nights after arriving and they adjust very well.
 Please speak to your Pediatricians regarding the use of melatonin as a sleep aid when traveling with children.
 I am not a doctor and cannot provide medical advice.
 This is my own personal experience.

 Tips when Traveling with Children:

 - Ask your pediatrician about melatonin.
 It works great for our family when traveling with children to adjust to the time change.
 We give it to them on the airplane and 2 nights after landing.

 - Try to avoid short overnight flights of 5-6 hours.
 I say a minimum of 8 hours if possible and book it later in the evening after the kids’ usual bedtime (9 pm or later is good) this will help ensure they are ready for bed and will sleep the full length of the flight.